laravel/docs/elixir.md

     npm install --global gulp

-### Dependencies management

-If you use a version control system, make sure to lock your NPM requirements:
+If you use a version control system, you may wish to run the `npm shrinkwrap` to lock your NPM requirements:

      npm shrinkwrap

-Once this command executed, feel free to commit [npm-shrinkwrap.json]`https://docs.npmjs.com/cli/shrinkwrap`.
+Once you have run this command, feel free to commit the [npm-shrinkwrap.json]`https://docs.npmjs.com/cli/shrinkwrap` into source control.

 ### Laravel Elixir